-- Known external data where that data reflects the school in its proper situation e.g. Raise on line, data dashboards. - The results of the SENDCO and Co-ordinators monitoring progress against targets which are challenging but realistic. - Data produced by the schools own internal data analysis - Comparison with other schools both at LA and National levels using "similar" schools and other comparisons. - Comparisons arising from prior attainment or category of need.
+- Known external data where that data reflects the school in its proper situation e.g., FFT; - The results of the SENDCO and Co-ordinators monitoring progress against targets which are challenging but realistic. - Data produced by the school's own internal data analysis - Comparison with other schools both at LA and National levels using "similar" schools and other comparisons. - Comparisons arising from prior attainment or category of need.

-It also has to be acknowledged that progress is not always linear or straight forward and can be erratic with regard to amount, time and degree of progress.
+It also has to be acknowledged that progress is not always linear or straight forward and can be erratic with regard to amount, time, and degree of progress.